getodk/docs/odk2-src/build-app.rst

 Debugging Tables Web Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the :program:`Chrome` browser on your computer to inspect for devices and connect to this custom screen on your Android device, and debug from there.
+Some useful guides include:

+  - `Get Started with Debugging JavaScript in Chrome DevTools <https://developers.google.com/web/tools/chrome-devtools/javascript/>`_
+  - `Get Started with Remote Debugging Android Devices <https://developers.google.com/web/tools/chrome-devtools/remote-debugging/>`_

 .. warning::
   The edit-debug cycle is awkward because you must make the HTML or JavaScript change on your computer then push the change to your device, and reload the page (for example, by rotating the screen).
 When you do rotate the screen, however, it is rendered in a new web page, necessitating connecting to that new page to resume debugging (the prior page sits idle and will eventually be destroyed.
 If you don't see any activity, it is likely because you are pointing at the wrong web page.
 Return to inspect devices, and select the newest page).